sensu/sensu-docs/content/sensu-core/1.3/installation/installing-plugins.md

 _NOTE: When installing plugins on Windows, double check that the executable you're using is compatible with Windows.
 You can always check by examining the executable in the respective GitHub repo in the `bin` directory._

-### Pinning Versions

-We strongly recommend pinning the versions of any plugins installed in production.
-To install the [Sensu Windows Plugin][5] and pin the version, run the following from an administrative command prompt:
+To install a specific version of the [Sensu Windows Plugin][5], run the following from an administrative command prompt:

 {{< highlight shell >}}
 c:\opt\sensu\embedded\bin\sensu-install -p 'sensu-plugins-windows:2.8.1'
 {{< /highlight >}}

+We strongly recommend using a configuration management or orchestration tool to pin the versions of any plugins installed in production.
+For more information about enforcing plugin versions with configuration management, see the [Sensu Community best practices documentation][6].

 ### Removing Plugins